kjosib/booze-tools/README.md

     * supports a macro language for simplifying otherwise-redundant parser specifications.
     * provides a suitable runtime library so the [examples](https://github.com/kjosib/booze-tools/tree/master/example/) run and pass the [tests](https://github.com/kjosib/booze-tools/tree/master/tests/).

+The "minimal-LR(1)" algorithm used here is -- I believe -- provably minimal, even while it respects precedence and associativity declarations in the usual way.
+It is strongly inspired by the IELR(1) algorithm, but it is NOT exactly that algorithm.
+As far as I can tell it is a new contribution.
+As such, I would appreciate feedback respecting your results with it.

 Full documentation is at [the wiki page](https://github.com/kjosib/booze-tools/wiki).
 Worked examples may be found at [/example/](https://github.com/kjosib/booze-tools/tree/master/example/).